Core Beliefs

 About The Trinity

 We believe that there is one God who is the loving Creator of all that exists, both seen and unseen.
 God is eternal and completely good, knowing all things, having all power and majesty.
-We believe God exists eternally in perfect co-equal community as three separate persons: Father, Son, and Holy Spirit.
-This doctrine is called the Trinity and though we cannot fully comprehend His nature, we believe that we can know each person of the Trinity in a personal way.
-Throughout human history He has expressed His desire to be our God and to have a personal, eternal relationship with us.
+We believe God exists as an eternal community of three distinct Persons, Father, Son, and Holy Spirit, and of self-giving participation in faithful love and perfect in co-equal unity.
+This doctrine is called the Trinity.
+Although we cannot fully comprehend God's nature, we believe we can know the triune God personally.
+Throughout human history, God has expressed his desire to be our God and to have a personal, eternal relationship with us.
 We believe that God loves us and wants what is best for us.

 (Genesis 1:26-27; Deuteronomy 6:4; Colossians 1:15-17; Hebrews 1:8, 2 Corinthians 13:14)